 But May 15, 2000 was not the first time that the Chief Justice had spoken out against the civil rights provisions within VAWA.
 In 1991, as a draft of the statute was first pending, the Chief Justice cited it in his annual "State of the Judiciary" address.
 On that occasion, the "end of [his] fifth year as Chief Justice" and the year in which the "nation celebrated the Bicentennial of the Bill of Rights," Chief Justice Rehnquist announced that the time had come for reconsideration of the "future role of the federal courts."
 He complained that, despite the hard work and innovative efforts of the judicial branch, the federal judiciary was facing yet "more demanding and more complex tasks."

 Date of Authorship for this Version

 Resnik, Judith, "The Programmatic Judiciary: Lobbying, Judging, and Invalidating the Violence Against Women Act" (2000).
 Faculty Scholarship Series.
-Paper 774.
+774.